aryan-cs/aryan-cs.github.io/README.md

-# aryan's website v2
+# aryan's website

-this is a work in progress!
+this has been remade!